SKKU-COMPASSLAB/compasslab/content/news/250217-DAC/index.md

 params:
     pub_desc: |
         Yoonho's paper has been accepted for presentation as a oral at Design Automation Conference (DAC) **[Top-tier conference]**.
 Congratulations!
+Sihyung, Heongjun, and Minjin's paper has been also accepted for poster session at DAC.

         **Yoonho Jang** et al., "PIMPAL: Accelerating LLM Inference on Edge Devices via In-DRAM Arithmetic Lookup"